lisy0123/Coursera_Stanford_Machine_Learning/week01/Quiz01.md

 ## Question 2

-Suppose you are working on weather prediction, and you would
+Suppose you are working on weather prediction, and use a

-like to predict whether or not it will be raining at 5pm

-tomorrow.
-You want to use a learning algorithm for this.
+learning algorithm to predict tomorrow's temperature (in

+degrees Centigrade/Fahrenheit).

 Would you treat this as a classification or a regression problem?

-- [x] Regression
+- [x] ***Regression***
 - [ ] Classification

 ---

 ## Question 3

-Suppose you are working on stock market prediction, and you
+Suppose you are working on stock market prediction, Typically

+tens of millions of shares of Microsoft stock are traded

-would like to predict the price of a particular stock tomorrow
+(i.e., bought/sold) each day.
+You would like to predict the

-(measured in dollars).
-You want to use a learning algorithm for this.
+number of Microsoft shares that will be traded tomorrow.

 Would you treat this as a classification or a regression problem?

-- [x] Regression
+- [x] ***Regression***

 - [ ] Classification